martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Vector Space.md

 ## Definition
-*A vector space is a set of V, equipped with two operations: addition and scalar multiplication s.t the following 8 properties hold:*
+*A vector space is a set V, equipped with two operations: addition and scalar multiplication s.t the following 8 properties hold:*

 ## Properties / Axioms
 ?